 Dr. Mitchell KatzPresident and Chief Executive Officer

-Through the COVID-19 pandemic, Dr. Katz provided strategic guidance to Mayor Bill de Blasio, while directing the public health system’s response to the surge of patients that peaked to a maximum of 3,700 patients, requiring the tripling of ICU capacity at its 11 hospitals to save New Yorkers.
-As the epicenter of the epicenter, NYC Health + Hospitals became the trusted care provider for thousands of New Yorkers, led the city’s Test and Trace operation, and administered more than 1.3 million COVID-19 vaccines.
+Through the COVID-19 pandemic, Dr. Katz provided strategic guidance to the City, while directing the public health system’s response to the surge of patients that peaked to a maximum of 3,700 patients, requiring the tripling of ICU capacity at its 11 hospitals to save New Yorkers.
+As the epicenter of the epicenter, NYC Health + Hospitals became the trusted care provider for thousands of New Yorkers, led the city’s Test & Trace operation including administering nearly 18 million COVID-19 tests and more than 1.3 million COVID-19 vaccines.

 He is a graduate of Yale College and Harvard Medical School.
 He completed an internal medicine residency at UCSF Medical School and was an RWJ Clinical Scholar.
-Dr. Katz continues to practice as a primary care physician and sees patients at NYC Health + Hospitals/Gouverneur on the Lower East Side of Manhattan.
+Dr. Katz practices as a primary care physician at NYC Health + Hospitals/Gotham Health, Gouverneur on the Lower East Side of Manhattan.

 Back to Board of Directors Leadership